OnlyGhassan/StudentData/README.md

-# StudentData, (the code is in private repository due to data sensitivity)
+# "the code is in private repository due to data sensitivity"

+# StudentData
 StudentInfo, ScheduleInfo, AbsentInfo
 # COOP Management System